 Directions to Prepare

-4. Cooking Options: These rolls can be enjoyed fresh, or they can be lightly cooked.
-For a crispy exterior, heat a little oil in a skillet and lightly fry the rolls for 2-3 minutes on each side.
-Alternatively, steam the rolls for a healthier option or bake them in an oven set at 375°F (190°C) for about 10-12 minutes.
+4. Cooking Options: You can eat them fresh or give them a quick fry.
+For a crispy outside, heat oil in a pan and fry 2–3 minutes each side.
+Or steam them for a low-fat choice, or bake in a 375°F (190°C) oven for 10–12 minutes.

 Cooking Tips & Advice